amineHY/webdata_collector/README.md

-# Crawler and Scraper of Facebook Marketplace Post's
+# Crawler and Scraper of Facebook Marketplace Post's : CSS or LLM

 ![](assets/media/diagram.png)